balvig/chili/README.md

 ### Creating a new chili extension

-Assuming you want to add a new extension that adds "like" capabilities to a subset of users:
+Assuming you want to add a new extension that adds "like" capabilities to a subset of users, run:

+    chili likes

+This is basically a shortcut for running the rails engine generator with a custom template:

     rails plugin new chili_likes --mountable -m https://raw.github.com/balvig/chili/master/lib/chili/template.rb

 ### Prepare main app

 - make sure that shared views (f.ex layouts) uses `main_app.` prefix for routes